 “Transformation requires a mindset change where leaders know they have personal power which they can access to solve problems”.
-Carole Wainaina, Assistant Secretary General HR for the UN
+Carole Wainaina, former Assistant Secretary-General HR for the UN

 The programme will be conducted in English.
-The approach is grounded in theory (Robert Kegan, Ronald Heifetz and Kurt Fischer, Harvard University) but thoroughly experiential and applicable across a wide range of cultural contexts.
-The course takes place in a generative learning space.
+Our approach is grounded in theory (Robert Kegan, Ronald Heifetz and Kurt Fischer, Harvard University) but thoroughly experiential and applicable across a wide range of cultural contexts.
 The focus is on two fundamental aspects of effective leadership.
-Firstly, participants are taught how to identify and integrate their individual hidden patterns and reactive tendencies underlying their unconscious and automatic biases and assumptions.
-These limitations tend to hamper the success and positive impact of their goals and achievements.
-Secondly, from this vantage point, adaptive skills in leadership decision-making are built and strengthened.
-This allows participants to follow their own tailored learning and development trajectory and to handle complexity, ambiguity and real life decision making with greater ease and mastery.
-Participants learn to manage work situations they previously felt trapped in.
-Challenges, such as gender or cultural biases are explored from the perspective of personal power and responsibility.
+Firstly, participants are taught how to identify and integrate their individual hidden patterns and reactive tendencies underlying their unconscious automatic biases and assumptions.
+These limitations tend to hamper the success and positive impact of their leadership.

 This is a journey in transformative leadership with the following features:

-- An online component (prior to the onsite component): comprising a cutting-edge online assessment focusing on leadership decision making skills (Lectica’s Leadership Decision Making Assessment) and personalized debrief with the trainers (including the development of an individualized learning goals);
+- An online component before the onsite course: comprising a cutting-edge online assessment focusing on leadership decision making skills (Lectica’s Leadership Decision Making Assessment) and personalized debrief with the trainers (including the development of an individualized learning goals);

-- A five-day intensive on-site component focussing on:
+- A five-day intensive on-site course focussing on:

 - Overcoming limitations inherent in the job linked to competence, perception, gender, or culture;

 - Developing skills and capacities that enable effective leadership in decision- making when the outcome is uncertain;

-- Strengthening the ability to take (identify and consider), seek, and coordinate various perspectives, and to practise contextual thinking and complexity management; and
+- Strengthening the ability to coordinate multiple perspectives, practising contextual thinking and getting more solid in managing complexity; and

 - Turning reactive tendencies into creative ones;